-Pursuant to the holdings of Revenue Ruling 84-10, an Owner of a particular issue of Certificates must report on its federal income tax return its pro rata share of the entire income from each Mortgage Loan in that particular pool, consistent with the Owner's method of accounting.
-The items of income from a Mortgage Loan include interest, original issue discount (discussed below), prepayment penalties, assumption fees and late payment charges, plus any amount paid by us as interest under our guaranty.
-An Owner can deduct its pro rata share of the servicing compensation as provided in section 162 or section 212 of the Code, consistent with its method of accounting and subject to the discussion below.
+Pursuant to the holdings of Revenue Ruling 84-10, a beneficial owner of a particular issue of Certificates must report on its federal income tax return its pro rata share of the entire income from each Mortgage Loan in that particular pool, consistent with the beneficial owner's method of accounting.
+The items of income from a Mortgage Loan include interest, original issue discount (discussed below), prepayment premiums, assumption fees and late payment charges, plus any amount paid by us as interest under our guaranty.
+A beneficial owner can deduct its pro rata share of the servicing compensation as provided in section 162 or section 212 of the Code, consistent with its method of accounting and subject to the discussion below.

-An Owner must also allocate its basis in a Certificate among the Mortgage Loans included in that pool in proportion to the relative fair market values of those Mortgage Loans.
-If the basis allocated to a Mortgage Loan is less than the principal amount of that Mortgage Loan, the Owner may have "market discount" with respect to that Mortgage Loan, and if the basis exceeds the principal amount, the Owner may have "premium" with respect to that Mortgage Loan.
+A beneficial owner must also allocate its basis in a Certificate among the Mortgage Loans included in that pool in proportion to the relative fair market values of those Mortgage Loans.
+If the basis allocated to a Mortgage Loan is less than the principal amount of that Mortgage Loan, the beneficial owner may have "market discount" with respect to that Mortgage Loan, and if the basis exceeds the principal amount, the beneficial owner may have "premium" with respect to that Mortgage Loan.
 (Market discount and premium are discussed below.)